overengineer/TR-FDTD/README.md

 ## Disclaimer
 This repo contains Matlab files I have wrote for my graduation project.
 Some of them are not working.
 This project is based on a paper by [P. Kosmas & C.M.
 Rappaport](https://ieeexplore.ieee.org/document/1463350).
 Although it may not correctly reflect their work.
 Files belonging to my latest commit is expected to work.

+## How it Works?

+- Run `WithTumor.m` and `WithoutTumor.m`.
+These will collect data from 3D simulated tissue.
+Collected data is exported to `withtumor.mat` and `withouttumor.mat` files.
+- Then run `TR.m` file.
+This is time reversal algorithm.
+It will take difference signals from previous two simulations.
+Filters the signal using some special filter, then propagates it in the same environment backwards in time.
+2D slice of electrical Field in the 3D environment is visualised in every n iterations.
+Hopefully you can see tumor in the visual.

 ## Content

 ### diel_tumor_lin.m

 Tumor inside dielectric medium observed by linear antenna array

-### diel_tumor_lin.m
+### diel_no_tumor_lin.m

 Dielectric medium without tumor observed by linear array

 ### TR_lin.m

-TR linear array, dielectric medium
+Time Reversal of linear array, dielectric medium

 ### TR.m

-TR linear array, conductive medum
+Time Reversal of linear array, conductive medum

 ### WithTumor.m